 The dust had barely settled on the Cui family’s graves when Qing Feng began to experience family problems of his own, and became the target of other aristocratic families in Qi after falling out with his son.
 With his dreams of grabbing power for himself shattered by the attacks on him, Qing Feng was forced to flee first to Confucius’s home state of Lu and then on the state of Wu to spend the rest of his life in exile.
 At least he didn’t have to kill himself like Cuizi.

-By the time Confucius went to Qi in 517 BCE, however, the duke had stopped listening to the counsel of his prime minister in favor of indulging in more worldly pleasures.
+When Confucius went to Qi either in 517 BCE or 505 BCE, the duke had stopped listening to the counsel of his chief minister in favor of indulging in more worldly pleasures.
 His constant imposition of heavy taxes on the common people to fund his lavish lifestyle and growing conflicts within his family about who should succeed him plunged the state into chaos.
 Power struggles between ministers, officials, and the heads of the richest and strongest noble families in Qi also intensified as the state went into rapid decline.

 These problems came to a head in the summer of 490 BCE when the crown prince died.
 Instead of designating one the four sons of his principal wife Yan Ji (燕姬) as his successor, the ailing duke chose the son of his favorite concubine Yu Si (鬻姒).

-To protect the newly-appointed Crown Prince Tu (太子荼), the duke ordered his top ministers to send his other sons into exile but died very soon afterwards.
+To protect the newly appointed Crown Prince Tu (太子荼), the duke ordered his top ministers to send his other sons into exile but died very soon afterwards.
 Although Crown Prince Tu assumed the throne, he was toppled from this precarious spot the following year following a revolt led by Duke Jing’s former prime minister Chen Qi, who brought back one of the duke’s middle sons, Lu Yangsheng (呂陽生), from exile in the state of Lu and installed him as the ruler of the Qi.
-Yangsheng reigned from 488 – 485 BCE, and is known by the posthumous name of Duke Dao of Qi (齊悼公).
+Yangsheng reigned from 488 – 485 BCE.
+He is known by the posthumous name of Duke Dao of Qi (齊悼公).